Stochastic intrinsic gradient flows on the Wasserstein space: Introduction

 The set-up described in the paragraph above is sufficient to prove the existence of a diffusion on $\scr P_p$ whose Dirichlet form is as in \eqref{eq:Dform}.
 Formally, the process solves \eqref{eq:SGF0}.
-To ensure the integrability of the drift term in \eqref{eq:SGF0} which is required for \eqref{eq:M} we make an amendment regarding the definition of $\DDp$.
-By ${(R_t^{(n)})}_{t\ge 0}$ we denote the induced Markov process of a reflected Ornstein--Uhlenbeck process ${(\phi_t)}_{t\ge 0}$ analogously as above, but regarding a Gaussian measure conditioned to
+To ensure the integrability of the drift term we make an amendment regarding the definition of $\DDp$.
+By ${(R_t^{(n)})}_{t\ge 0}$ we denote the Markov process induced by a restricted Ornstein--Uhlenbeck process in the same way as above, but regarding a Gaussian measure restricted to